San Francisco lawsuit, NYC law highlight global risks for Airbnb

 "I represent New Yorkers," she said.
 "I don't represent tourists, and my responsibility is not to protect their cheap deal at the expense of New Yorkers."

 (Reporting by Heather Somerville in San Fancisco and Tina Bellon in Berlin.
-Additional reporting by Dan Levine.; Editing by Jonathan Weber and Brian Thevenot)
+Additional reporting by Dan Levine; editing by Jonathan Weber and Brian Thevenot)